|Colors:||White, tan, black, grey, black and tan, black and white, tricolored|

 Male vs Female

 Maltipoms are fun, loving lapdogs that are relatively easy to train and have long lifespans.
 They’re great hybrids for people looking for a unique lapdog with lots of personalities, especially for families looking for a smaller dog.
-These little dogs love being social and will do well in most situations, so they’re perfect for dog owners that love taking their dogs everywhere.
+The Maltese Pomeranian Mix loves being social and will do well in most situations, so they’re perfect for dog owners that love taking their dogs everywhere.
 With patience and proper attention, your new Maltipom puppy will quickly become your best friend.